archithsarma/dynamic-questions-rotation/README.md

    If not found, queries the Redis cache.
 DynamoDB isn't checked because we are already storing question of the current cycle in the cache.
 So assuming no need to query it from DB as everything will be stored in the cache during question rotation (since questions are same for suers in the same region).

+- **Scalability Considerations**:

+    The in-memory cache allows extremely fast access to questions for frequent API requests.

+    Redis ElastiCache is designed to handle millions of requests with low-latency responses, ensuring scalability for global users.
+It can scale horizontally, adding more nodes as traffic grows.

+    Lambda is stateless and can scale automatically based on user requests.
+AWS Lambda can handle tens of thousands of concurrent requests, making it suitable for a high DAU (100k daily users) and beyond.